 (b) Titus 1:5-9 appears in a letter from Paul to Titus.
 In it, Paul asks Titus to “appoint elders in every town, as I directed you.”
-It says an “elder must be … faithful to his wife” (or “the husband of one wife”), “whose children believe ….”
-Since Paul indicates the elder must be “the husband of one wife,” elders must be men.
+It says an elder must be “husband of one wife” (some translations say “faithful to his wife”) “whose children believe ….”
+Since Paul indicates the elder are to be “husband of one wife,” elders must be men, per this view.

 “The reason I left you in Crete was that you might put in order what was left unfinished and appoint elders in every town, as I directed you.
 An elder must be blameless, faithful to his wife, a man whose children believe and are not open to the charge of being wild and disobedient. … [H]e must be blameless—not overbearing, not quick-tempered, not given to drunkenness, ….
 Rather, he must be hospitable, one … who is self-controlled, upright, holy and disciplined.
 He must hold firmly to the trustworthy message as it has been taught, so that he can encourage others by sound doctrine ….”